Teapots for Every Taste

 - Step 5.
 Press the button .

-In a few seconds we see a "cheese" teapot in the After tab and imagination carries us away to a cosy chalet somewhere in the Alps where one can taste a cheese fondu and enjoy fragrant tea.
+In a few seconds we see a "cheese" teapot in the Processing tab and imagination carries us away to a cosy chalet somewhere in the Alps where one can taste a cheese fondu and enjoy fragrant tea.

 - Step 6.
 We can also choose a different texture, for example, dark-gray paper with a crimped pattern.
 Press the button .